vermashobhit1994/Projects/README.md

 # Projects
-This repository contains the projects related to C, Embedded C, Python, Linux, Android
+This repository contains the projects related to C, C++, Embedded C, Python, Linux, Android